Frequently Asked Questions about GL.iNet KVM¶

 Q2.
 Do I need to install any software to use GL.iNet KVM?

 A2.
-No software is required to be installed on the controlled device.
+No software is required to be installed on the controlled device, and it can be Windows, macOS, ChromeOS, Linux, etc.

 -